Excellence through Quality Improvement Project (E-QIP)

 Michael has worked in the mental health and addictions sector for over 13 years in a wide variety of roles.
 These roles have included everything from psychiatric outreach and addictions counselling to research and senior leadership positions.
 His credentials include education in psychology, law and quality improvement and patient safety.
 Currently Michael is the Director of Quality Improvement with the Canadian Mental Health Association, Ontario and has been co-leading the Excellence through Quality Improvement Project (E-QIP) since its inception in March 2016.
 He is passionate about the ethical application of quality improvement methods as a means to strengthen the relationships we have with clients and families.
 For Michael, co-leading E-QIP over the past several months has been extremely meaningful and he looks forward to continuing to help to support the sector in the unrelenting pursuit of high-quality mental health and addictions service across the entire province of Ontario.
 “For me, the pursuit of quality is about caring deeply for the relationships we have with others.
 Quality cannot be separated from our work – it’s the driver behind our work with people.
 To me, working with quality is the combined, unceasing efforts of everyone at all levels of the organization to maximize the value of our services as defined by the clients and families who put their trust in the mental health and addictions system.
 I think we are at a time in Ontario when we are moving away from counting numbers of visits or contacts as a way of quantifying the effectiveness of our services.
 I think there is a real hunger to examine data that more meaningfully captures the quality of our work as a sector and how individuals and families experience our services.
 Using this data to guide our clinical, organizational and system decisions and improvements will translate to better care for Ontarians and it is exciting to be part of a project that will help support this movement.”

-Ashley Koster, Program Coordinator, Excellence through Quality Improvement Project
+Ashley Koster, Program Manager, Excellence through Quality Improvement Project

 Alexandra Clement, QI Coach, Excellence through Quality Improvement Project